gvwilson/sensibleadventures/bookster/bookster.md

 "Five days," the captain repeated.
 "Don't suppose there's any mention of the place in any of your books, is there?"

-"*La*, they're actually your books," Razi corrected mildly.
-"And no, not that I recall, but we will certainly look."
+"*La*, they are actually *your* books," Razi corrected mildly.
+"But no, not that I recall, though we will certainly look."

 "Do so."
 The captain set his empty cup on the table.
 "But keep it to yourself until we know whether there's anything to it.
 There's enough